-- all contributions in any one asset allocation fund: Accelerated Growth Fund, Growth Fund, Balanced Fund, Moderate Fund, Conservative Fund, and PEPP Steps Fund) - all contributions in the Money Market Fund and/or Bond Fund; or - a portion of the contributions in one asset allocation and a portion in the Money Market Fund and/or Bond Fund (three funds at one time).
+- All contributions in any one asset allocation fund: Accelerated Growth Fund, Growth Fund, Balanced Fund, Moderate Fund, Conservative Fund, and PEPP Steps Fund; - All contributions in the Money Market Fund and/ or Bond Fund; or - A portion of the contributions in one asset allocation and a portion in the Money Market Fund and/or Bond Fund (three funds at one time)

-The PEPP Fund Line-up invests in a variety of markets with different asset classes (equity, alternatives and income).
+The PEPP Fund Line-up invests in a variety of markets with different asset classes (equity, alternatives, and income).

-If you wish to change how your contributions are invested or to transfer money from one investment option to another, make a transfer online through PLANet or complete and submit to PEPP the Investment Option Changes form.
+If you wish to change how your contributions are invested or to transfer money from one investment option to another, make a transfer through your member online account or complete and submit to PEPP the Investment Option Changes form.
 For fees on changing your investment options, please see the Member Transaction Fee Listing on the PEPP website under Member.